2026 Copa Argentina: Round of 64

 The Round of 64 had 10 qualified teams from the Torneo Federal A, 9 qualified teams from the Metropolitan Zone (5 teams from Primera B Metropolitana and 4 teams from Primera C Metropolitana), 15 teams from Primera Nacional and 30 teams from Primera División.
-The round was played in a single knock-out match format between TBD January and TBD April 2026.
+The round was played in a single knock-out match format between 18 January and 15 April 2026.
 The 32 winning teams advanced to the Round of 32.

 Round of 32

 This round had 32 qualified teams from the Round of 64.
-It was played between TBD and TBD 2026 in a single knock-out match format.
+It was played between 22 April and 17 July 2026 in a single knock-out match format.
 The 16 winning teams advanced to the Round of 16.

 Round of 16

 This round had 16 qualified teams from the Round of 32.
-It was played between TBD and TBD 2026 in a single knock-out match format.
+It was played between 12 August and 2 September 2026 in a single knock-out match format.
 The 8 winning teams advanced to the quarterfinals.

 Quarterfinals

-This round had 8 qualified teams from the Round of 16.
-The round was played between TBD and TBD 2026, in a single knock-out match format.
-The 4 winning teams advanced to the semifinals.
+This round will have 8 qualified teams from the Round of 16.
+The round will be played between 9 September and 1 October 2026, in a single knock-out match format.
+The 4 winning teams will advance to the semifinals.